 Thinking about standing for election to Orange City Council?

-To help Orange residents decide whether they’d like to stand for election on Orange City Council, and to help them understand the election process, Orange City Council is running a series of prospective Councillor Workshops as the local government elections approach.
+To help Orange residents decide whether they’d like to stand for election on Orange City Council, and to help them understand the election process, Orange City Council has run series of workshops for prospective councillors.

 Past election results